 A social worker who organised the patients from the mental institution to be a part of the theatre project.
 He is patronising towards the patients and represents society’s view on the mentally ill.

 According to Mozart’s Così Fan Tutte, the issue of fidelity is depicted to be an ideal that is never achieved.
-Since ‘women are like that’ – the interpretation of ‘così fan tutte’, Mozart encouraged the belief that men should simply accept women are indeed disloyal in relationships.
+Since ‘women are like that’ – the interpretation/translation of ‘così fan tutte’ - Mozart encouraged the belief that men should simply accept that women are indeed disloyal in relationships.
 Nowra illustrates this same idea about women and infidelity through Lewis and Lucy’s relationship.
 While Lucy is ‘sleeping’ with Lewis, she is also triflingly ‘having sex’ with Nick.
-When Lewis discovers Lucy’s betrayal, she waves aside his shock, defending that ‘it is not as if we’re married.’
+When Lewis discovers Lucy’s betrayal, she waves aside his shock, contending that ‘it is not as if we’re married'.
 The revelation does indeed prove that Così Fan Tutte is correct in stating that, ‘woman’s constancy is like the Arabian Phoenix.
 Everyone swears it exists, but no one has seen it.’

 The line between sanity and insanity is explored through the juxtaposition of the patients and society.
 In the 1970s, those who behaved abnormally were declared to be ‘insane’ and placed in mental institutions that were shunned by society.
 As we now know with scientific developments, these environments often failed to assist their patients.
-The use of electric shock therapy for example, frequently lead to severe, long term negative effects upon patients.
+The use of electric shock therapy for example, frequently lead to severe, long-term negative effects on patients.

-The question of what is real or an illusion is weaved through the patients’ state of mentality.
-As shown through Ruth who struggles to pretend having real coffee on stage, it is difficult for some to distinguish reality from illusion, even if it is clear to everyone else.
+The question of what is real or an illusion is weaved through the patients’ mental states.
+As shown through Ruth who struggles to pretend while having real coffee on stage, it is difficult for some to distinguish between reality and illusion, even if it is clear to everyone else.
 For others, they may willingly refuse the truth and succumb to an illusion.
-Lewis deluded himself into believing that Lucy was faithful, when all signs such as Nick residing in the same home and Nick and Lucy spending time together, indicated that Lucy was in fact, blatantly disloyal.
+Lewis deluded himself into believing that Lucy was faithful when all signs (such as Nick residing in the same home and Nick and Lucy spending time together) indicated that Lucy was in fact, blatantly disloyal.

 Lewis’ experience with the patients does, as Justin predicted, teach him more than his entire university education.
-At the beginning, Lewis is only interested in earning some money and alike other outsiders, views them as madmen.
+At the beginning, Lewis is only interested in earning some money and like other outsiders, views the patients as madmen.
 However, as he works with the patients, he develops a new perspective and insight into certain matters and himself.
 When Nick and Lucy denounce him for doing a play about love, Lewis sees that love is important, regardless of the Vietnam War.
-He learns about the importance of friendship and instead of attending the moratorium, helps the patients prepare for their performance with an additional rehearsal.
+He learns about the importance of friendship and instead of attending the moratorium he helps the patients prepare for their performance with an additional rehearsal.

 On opening night, Lewis gives in to Zac who wants to include a last minute piano piece.
-Julie comes in, telling Lewis he needs to speak to Roy, who is undergoing stage fright and wishes to quit the production.
-Lewis leads Roy to a private area, and is empathetic as Roy fears of forgetting his lines and people staring at him.
-Lewis encourages him that people should be looking at him all the time, since that would mean he is giving a good performance.
-Realising the truth in Lewis’ comforting words, Roy announces that ‘I’m back!’ [pg 75] and heads off to put on his costume.
+Julie comes in, telling Lewis he needs to speak to Roy who is undergoing stage fright and wishes to quit the production.
+Lewis leads Roy to a private area and is empathetic, as Roy fears forgetting his lines and having people staring at him.
+Lewis encourages him by saying that people should be looking at him all the time, since that will mean he is giving a good performance.
+Realising the truth in Lewis’ comforting words, Roy announces that ‘I’m back!’ (p.
+75) and heads off to put on his costume.
 Lewis asks Cherry if Roy’s parents are coming, but Cherry reveals that Roy is an orphan, although he pretends otherwise.

-Nick, who showed up unseen, comments that the noticed Lewis was absent at the moratorium.
+Nick, who showed up unseen, comments that he noticed Lewis was absent at the moratorium.
 Lewis replies that he ‘didn’t have time.
-We only stopped rehearsing an hour ago’ [pg 76].
+We only stopped rehearsing an hour ago’ (p.
+76).
 Asking if Nick and Lucy are staying to watch, Nick replies that they are going to ‘celebrate the moratorium’ since ‘she doesn’t want to see an opera about a few upper class twits.’
 Lewis realises that Nick is planning to have sex with Lucy that night.
 Unable to tolerate anymore of his old friend, Lewis punches Nick to the floor when he starts to sing ‘They’re Coming To Take Me Away Ha-Haaa’.
-Nick retaliates by declaring that Lucy left Lewis because he was a ‘lousy fuck’ [pg 77], and leaves.
+Nick retaliates by declaring that Lucy left Lewis because he was a ‘lousy fuck’ (p.77), and leaves.

 Cherry, pleased to hear that Lewis is no longer with Lucy, kisses him on the cheek.
-Seeing Julie walk in, she threatens, ‘he’s mine!’ [pg 78] and heads off.
-Lewis leads Julie off stage to show her ‘how to move those flats for the change.’
+Seeing Julie walk in, she threatens, ‘he’s mine!’ (p.
+78) and heads off.
+Lewis leads Julie off stage to show her ‘how to move those flats for the change'.
 Zac enters, and noticing no one is on stage apart from Ruth, asks her for sex only to be slapped across the face.
 Henry runs past crying that he said ‘Macbeth’ and Roy ‘tried to strangle’ him because of the omen of saying ‘Macbeth’ before a performance.
-Zac swallows multiple pills in order to calm his sexual desires down.
+Zac swallows multiple pills in order to calm his sexual desires.

 Hearing the audience enter the theatre, Lewis and Julie quickly kiss before the show.
 Ruth runs in, crying for help since Zac is in comatose.
 Lewis and Julie run off to help.
 Ruth, acknowledging the chaos, calls Henry to begin his part since they will skip the overture.

 Throughout Cosi, Roy presents himself with a dominating and forthright personality.
 The change in his temperament to cowardly is understood when Lewis discovers that Roy is in fact, an orphan.
 His strong external image concealed his fears and insecurities since he had never had a true family.
-Instead he ‘farmed out to foster parents who, realising what a nut case they had on their hands, put him back, quick smart’ [pg 76].
-His sudden change in behaviour before performing to an audience is due to his fear of being people ‘staring’ [pg 75] at him.
-Since he had spent much time inside wards, an indication of his adopted family’s failure to support him, Roy has become used to being a ‘reject.’
-Hence, he has lived a life unnoticed and insignificant.
-His role in the play however, places the attention and spotlight onto him for the first time.
+Instead, he was ‘farmed out to foster parents who, realising what a nut case they had on their hands, put him back, quick smart’ (p.
+76).
+His sudden change in behaviour before performing to an audience is due to his fear of people ‘staring’ (p.
+75) at him.
+Since he had spent so much time inside wards - an indication of his adopted family’s failure to support him - Roy has become used to being a ‘reject'.
+Hence, he has lived life unnoticed and insignificant.
+His role in the play, however, places the attention and spotlight on him for the first time.

-The split between Lewis and Nick’s friendship is forged due to their contrasting ideas.
-Nick’s betrayal by believing that ‘I thought you’d think the same [about free love]’ [pg 77] rather than appreciating his friend’s opposition in sharing Lucy demonstrates that Nick has no sense of respect for loyalty, either in friendships nor romantic relationships.
+The split in Lewis and Nick’s friendship is forged due to their contrasting ideas.
+Nick’s betrayal by believing that ‘I thought you’d think the same [about free love]’ (p.
+77) rather than appreciating his friend’s opposition in sharing Lucy demonstrates that Nick has no sense of respect for loyalty, neither in friendships nor romantic relationships.
 Lewis’ statement that ‘women’s constancy is like an Arabian Phoenix’ is not only applied to women, but also men, reinforcing the idea that both sexes can be disloyal.

 Nick satirises the patients by singing the song ‘They’re Coming To Take Me Away Ha-Haaa’ by Napolean XIV, a popular and successful single released in 1966.
 The song adopts society’s view on the mentally ill by including politically incorrect lyrics about a man about to be sent off to a mental institution.
 Nick’s treatment of the patients as merely a joke only further drives apart his friendship with Lewis.

-‘I purposely didn’t take me medication today so I’d be right on top of everything.’ [pg 73]
+‘I purposely didn’t take me medication today so I’d be right on top of everything.’ (p.
+73)

 ‘No, she’s sleeping with you, we’re having sex.’